 The Queensland Science Network was born at a meeting held in Brisbane in October 2016.
 The Network is hosted by The Royal Society of Queensland, the State’s oldest learned academy.

 The domain www.scienceqld.org is a registered address of the Society and is being developed as a portal into non-government, non-university scientific knowledge, complementing the Queensland Government’s science sites.

 The logo was designed by Graphic Springs in 2017.

 Applying to become a member group

 We welcome applications from societies involved in all branches of science.
 To join, your society needs to be:

-- actively engaged in scientific research or natural history
+- actively engaged in scientific investigation or natural history

 - based in, or active in, Queensland

 For all enquiries about The Queensland Science Network, please contact the Society’s Secretary via firstname.lastname@example.org.